rafradek/VScript-Popfile-Extensions/README.md

 How to install:
 put popextensions.nut and popextensions_hooks.nut inside /tf/scripts/vscripts, create directories if necessary

-mvm_bigrock_vscript.pop is a demonstrative popfile
+mvm_bigrock_vscript.pop is a demonstrative popfile that makes use of all available hooks